 Why buy travel medical insurance for the Philippines?

-A vacation can quickly turn sour if you or someone in your family falls ill.
+Travel medical insurance is a requirement for unvaccinated travelers to visit the Philippines.
+However, even if it wasn't required, a vacation can quickly turn sour if you or someone in your family falls ill.
 Rest and relaxation at a beach can change overnight to a distressing situation if you become ill due to malaria or dengue, which causes a high fever and can be extremely debilitating.
 It is best to buy travel medical insurance and make sure that you receive good medical care when you travel.

 Philippines Trip Cancellation Insurance for International Travelers – FAQs

 It is every traveler's worst fear, yet it does happen: Just before you’re set to leave home, someone falls ill or passes away.
 It is a time of trauma, and you need to stay behind.
 To add to the mental stress, there is also significant financial loss due to the cancellation of your vacation.